Dr-Sauce/TrollStoreChecker/README.md

 # TrollStore Checker

 [TrollStore](https://github.com/opa334/TrollStore) is a tool that allows you to sideload apps permanently.
-Check whether TrollStore is available for your iPhone.
+Check whether TrollStore is compatible for your iPhone.

-Designed to work on iOS 15.
-(But also works on other versions)
+<sub>\* A8 devices are not supported.</sub>

 <img width="150" alt="7B86B403-60B4-4255-9F02-F2CC693DD6A1" src="https://user-images.githubusercontent.com/82555878/197333210-428913ba-c8d0-476b-9ae8-c3b981e73f2f.png">